Supported data sources and file types

 - Delimited files (CSV, PSV, SSV, TSV) - 1 in 100 files are sampled (L3 scan) within a folder or group of partition files that are considered a 'Resource set'

 - Data Lake file types (Parquet, Avro, Orc) - 1 in 18446744073709551615 (long max) files are sampled (L3 scan) within a folder or group of partition files that are considered a 'Resource set'

 - Other structured file types (JSON, XML, TXT) - 1 in 100 files are sampled (L3 scan) within a folder or group of partition files that are considered a 'Resource set'

 - SQL objects and CosmosDB entities - Each file is L3 scanned.

 - Document file types - Each file is L3 scanned.
 Resource set patterns don't apply to these file types.

 All 208 system classification rules apply to structured file formats.
 Only the MCE classification rules apply to document file types (Not the data scan native regex patterns, bloom filter-based detection).
-For more information on supported classifications, see Supported classifications in Microsoft Purview.
+For more information on supported classifications, see Supported classifications in the Microsoft Purview Data Map.